 What is EVERFI’s 306 course and how does it help?

 While Black History Month gives us dedicated time to highlight some of the amazing stories of people like Madam C.J.
 Walker, Booker T. Washington, and Mae Jemison, the history of these unsung heroes should not be related only in the month of February.
 Black History is American History and as such, should be taught all year round.
 EVERFI offers the resources to help make this a reality.
-The 306 and 306: Continuing the Story courses offer free Black History lessons that help tell the stories of the past and present.
+The 306: Black History and 306: Black History – Continuing the Story courses offer free Black History lessons that help tell the stories of the past and present.
 These resources make year-long Black History education possible.
 While the recognition of Black History has come a long way since its inception, there is still an opportunity to include it in various lessons throughout the school year.

 From 306 to 365 (days)